pedromsfernandes/simplify-website/src/data/blog/how-we-built-our-website.md

 title: How we built our website
 peek: "If you're an aspiring web developer, then you probably know that the frontend market is largely occupied by three great frameworks/libraries:
   React, Vue and Angular.
-While theoretically we could settle for one of these to develop our website, we realized it would be helpful to have a tool that could easily import data from sources that even non tech-savvy people could understand..."
+Theoretically we could settle for one of these to develop our website, but then we simplified.
+Enter GatsbyJS."
 author: Pedro Fernandes
 img: /assets/christopher-gower-m_hrflhgabo-unsplash.jpg
 ---